Instructors

 Lori Weiss

-Lori has always had a passion for dance and fitness, so dance fitness was a natural fit.
+Lori Weiss has always had a passion for dance and fitness, so dance fitness was a natural fit.
 Lori has been teaching dance-inspired fitness classes since 2010.
 She is an AFAA (Athletics and Fitness Association of America) certified group exercise instructor and she holds speciality certifications in Barre Above and Balletone fitness.
 When she is not dancing, Lori works as a math education specialist, serving students in grades K – 12.

 Sadie Zimet